 Everything Works When You Touch It

 This is one of the oldest tricks in the book to tell whether a house is good or not: as soon as you enter the home, touch everything.

 Turn on lights, twist faucets, flush the toilet, and open the electronic garage door.
 You should also test opening the windows, closing all of the doors, and even tasting the water (though plumbers will say that filters are often necessary for Las Vegas plumbing).
 All of these simple utilities should work without hesitation.
 If anything doesn’t work according to plan, you should ask what the property owner plans to do to rectify the situation.
 This might be a good bargaining tool if you love the home but there are a few small issues.

 While you’ll need to rely on specialty contractors to assess the quality of your roof and siding, a home inspection for the rest of the property is essential.
 If the realtor doesn’t have a recent inspection of the home, you should immediately cross this listing off of your Las Vegas home options.
 This is because home realtors don’t simply forget to perform a home inspection; in most cases, they’re trying to cover up something from potential buyers.

 It’s the job of a home inspector to ensure that the house is up to code and structurally sound.
-They might also look for signs of pest infestations, electrical issues, and a number of other problems that could make the home not suitable for selling.
+They might also look for signs of pest infestations, electrical issues, working fire sprinkler system installation, and a number of other problems that could make the home not suitable for selling.
 If a home seller refuses to allow a home inspection, run the other way and look for other Las Vegas home options.